Democrats struggle to respond to Biden debate performance

 Despite widespread concern about Biden’s performance, top leaders are publicly standing by the president.

-House Minority Leader Leader Jeffries, asked about Democrats calling for Biden to drop out, says “that’s not my position.”
+House Minority Leader Hakeem Jeffries, asked about Democrats calling for Biden to drop out, said “that’s not my position.”
 When asked if Democrats can win back House with Biden on ticket he simply responded “yes.”

 But the questions that started Thursday night following the debate have not faded.